aprilvanderslice/portfolio/blog/staticprototyping.md

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_E6349DA107BBAD6F8990C909A7C1D2150358590466FCCAEFE8E7EC905184A9DC_1526494813603_Screen+Shot+2018-05-16+at+1.19.31+PM.png)

 Honestly, I would like to continue working on this.
-I didn’t actually measure space between lines and I don’t get to practice putting in a logo.
-Also, I feel that it could look better if the photos were more complimentary to the white text .
+I didn’t actually measure space between lines, or anything really, and I didn't get to practice putting in a logo.
+Also, I feel that it could look better if the photos were more complimentary to the white text.
+Basically I'm trying to say I was having fun and want to do more.

 Anyway, a very rough draft that I’m actually pretty proud of considering where my head was at at the beginning of this post.